NickyMeuleman/nicky-blog/content/json-schema/index.md

 The solution?
 Laziness

 I'm kidding, partly.
 The solution is a JSON-schema.
-Leveraging one of those means you can rely on the intelligent autocompletion and error detection to do the heavy lifting for you!
+Leveraging one of those means you can rely on the intelligent autocompletion and error detection to do the heavy lifting!

 To get started with the least amount of effort, you can use [VSCode](https://code.visualstudio.com/), which has [builtin support for JSON-schema](https://json-schema.org/implementations.html#editors).
 Create a file that is listed at [schemastore.org](http://schemastore.org/json/) and trigger the autocomplete in the editor (ctrl/cmd + space)